Tufts Summer Research Experience

 - Participate in journal clubs, guest lectures, and networking events

 - Make lifelong friends with students from all over the world

 - Improved ability to interpret, use and analyze real experimental data

-- Increased comfort working in a rigorous laboratory setting and team
+- Increased understanding of and comfort working with a rigorous laboratory and research team

 - Research poster and lab notes for future applications